Accenture/adop-docker-compose/README.md

 Create a Docker Swarm that has a publicly accessible Engine with the label "tier=public" to bind Nginx and Logstash to that node

 ## Launching
-- TODO:REMOVE this line - log on to docker.accenture.com

 - Run: export TARGET\_HOST=\<IP\_OF\_PUBLIC\_HOST\>
 - Run: export CUSTOM\_NETWORK\_NAME=\<CUSTOM\_NETWORK\_NAME\>